 Not every website supports multiple languages, and we often need translators for that.
 We often land on some of the web pages with our required information but in a different language.
 While the ‘Google Translate Website‘ is the most commonly used online tool for translation – we have to copy and paste the content to translate it – which is not practically possible for the entire webpage.

 Translating a few sentences or a paragraph is different from translating the entire web page.
-In this post, we will learn how to translate a web page in different web browsers.
+In this post, we will learn how to translate a web page into different web browsers.

 Translate webpage in Chrome

-It is the easiest and quickest in Google Chrome actually.
+It is the easiest and quickest in Google Chrome.
 You can translate the entire webpage without hitting many buttons.
-You just need to adjust the Settings a bit and you are done.
+You need to adjust the settings a bit, and you are done.

 - Click on the three dots on the upper right corner of your browser.

-- Go to Settingsà scroll down and click on ‘Advanced Settings’ tab.
+- Go to Settingsà, scroll down, and click on the ‘Advanced Settings’ tab.